 Angiotensin II/III: aldosterone

-The adrenal cortex is responsible for production of 3 major classes of steroid hormones: glucocorticoids, which regulate carbohydrate metabolism; mineralocorticoids, which regulate the body levels of sodium and potassium; and androgens, whose actions are similar to that of steroids produced by the male gonads.
+The adrenal cortex is responsible for production of three major classes of steroid hormones: glucocorticoids, which regulate carbohydrate metabolism; mineralocorticoids, which regulate the body levels of sodium and potassium; and androgens, whose actions are similar to that of steroids produced by the male gonads.
 Cholesterol, acquired from the diet or from LDL, or produced de novo in adrenal cortical cells, serves as the precursor for all of the adrenal steroid hormones.
 Cholesterol uptake from the blood occurs through the binding of LDL to the LDL receptor.
 Chronic stimulation of the adrenal cortex by ACTH leads to increased LDL receptor gene expression resulting in increased receptor density.

 Synthesis of the various adrenal steroid hormones from cholesterol.
 Only the terminal hormone structures are included.
 3β-DH and Δ4,5-isomerase are the two activities of 3β-hydroxysteroid dehydrogenase type 1 (gene symbol HSD3B2), P450c11 is 11β-hydroxylase (CYP11B1), P450c17 is CYP17A1.
 CYP17A1 is a single microsomal enzyme that has two steroid biosynthetic activities: 17α-hydroxylase which converts pregnenolone to 17-hydroxypregnenolone (17-OH pregnenolone) and 17,20-lyase which converts 17-OH pregnenolone to DHEA.
 P450c21 is 21-hydroxylase (CYP21A2, also identified as CYP21 or CYP21B).
 Aldosterone synthase is also known as 18α-hydroxylase (CYP11B2).
 The gene symbol for sulfotransferase is SULT2A1.
 Place your mouse over structure names to see chemical structures.
 Click here for a larger format picture.